Vibhav-Gopal/sparky/README.md

 ---
 ## What is left?
-Frankly this is nowhere near a fully finished commercial grade project, I picked this up as a side hobby project, here are a few improvements that I have in mind, you are free to suggest more if you have any.
+Frankly this is nowhere near a fully finished commercial grade project, I picked this up as a side project, here are a few improvements that I have in mind, you are free to suggest more if you have any.
 - Visual updates to font (location, size, style, color, etc)
 - Better Image generation models
 - Better LLM models